eventespresso/packages/packages/styles/README.md

 )
 ```

-In the `root` folder the CSS variable are being generated.
-Variables are being merged with `map-collect` function then appended to `:root`.
+CSS variables are being generated in the `root` folder, then are merged with `map-collect` function and appended to `:root`.

 ## Animations